 - Break down complex information into smaller, more manageable chunks.
 This is often known as chunking content.
 You can break down content into smaller pieces for separate courses or break down a course into chunks of content that make sense together.

-- Minimize extraneous content that’s not essential to know immediately (or nearly) after training and will be used regularly.
+- Minimize extraneous content that’s not essential to know immediately (or nearly) after training and will be used irregularly.
 Anything that doesn’t need to be used regularly should go into performance support.

-- Get to know Richard Mayer’s 15 principles of multimedia instructional design because many of them can be applied directly to reducing cognitive load.
+- Get to know Richard Mayer’s 15 principles of multimedia instructional design.
+Many of them can be applied directly to reducing cognitive load.

 - For software training, show need-to-know processes but don’t make employees do tedious work.
-If they have to fill out a lot of fields on a form, don’t make them do it all.
+If they have to fill out many fields on a form, don’t make them do it all.
 Just help them understand the process and point out any differences in the process that might catch them off guard.

 - Have employees perform the steps themselves in software rather than showing them passively.
 We like to create custom software simulations that give employees real practice in a safe environment.

-- For the most essential do-or-die information, provide additional practice after training.
-This spaced repetition will help employees learn new information even more.
+- Provide additional practice after training for the most essential do-or-die information.
+This spaced repetition will help employees learn new information better.

-If you use these practical strategies then you’re going to have more effective corporate IT training.
-A lot goes into creating effective training, especially for technology training which is inherently difficult for most employees who aren’t techies.
-And yes, that even includes a whole slew of IT employees who aren’t always great with technology either.
-I should know, I work with a lot of them.
+If you use these practical strategies, you will have more effective corporate IT training.
+A lot goes into creating effective training, especially for technology training, which is inherently difficult for most employees who aren’t techies.
+And yes, that even includes many IT employees who aren’t always great with technology.
+I should know; I work with a lot of them.

 Wrap Up

-Reducing cognitive load through strategic instructional design techniques makes training more effective and helps employees do their job better with new tech which leads to increased productivity in the workplace.
+Reducing cognitive load through strategic instructional design techniques makes training more effective and helps employees do their jobs better with new tech, leading to increased workplace productivity.

-If you’re an L&D professional seeking to enhance employee learning experiences in the realm of corporate IT training, embracing cognitive load theory is essential.
+If you’re an L&D professional seeking to enhance employee learning experiences in corporate IT training, embracing cognitive load theory is essential.
 By harnessing this theory’s principles, you can unlock the full potential of your training programs and drive success in today’s technology-driven world.

-And if you’re an L&D leader who manages corporate IT training, we can help you take full advantage of all these tricks and help your employees be more successful with company technology.
-Just schedule a free consultation and we can discuss your next technology initiative and how our digital training solutions can make them more successful.
+And if you’re an L&D leader who manages corporate IT training, we can help you take full advantage of all these tricks and help your employees succeed with company technology.
+Just schedule a free consultation, and we can discuss your next technology initiative and how our digital training solutions can make it more successful.